ayooshkathuria/breast-tumour-maligancy-classification/README.md

 * Confusion matrices have been reported for test dataset
 * AUROC has been reported for train dataset.
 * The reported train accuracy is a average of ten runs of the network, with the best accuracy also reported.
+* Testing is also done with 4-fold cross validation scheme.
+The prediction is the average scores of classifiers learned during different folds.

 ## Variable Importances
 Variable importances are an important part of inference and have been measured by 4 ways.